 CRWA scientists continuously analyze our robust dataset to identify spatial and temporal trends that allow us to better understand the river system as a whole, and to identify problem areas.
 Our River Science program goes one step further and puts observations into action through river restoration projects like dam removals, invasive plant removal, stream naturalization, and fish stocking.

-Our River Science program engages watershed residents as volunteer citizen scientists who help collect samples and restoration volunteers who participate in on-the-ground projects.
+Our River Science program engages watershed residents as volunteer community scientists who help collect samples and restoration volunteers who participate in on-the-ground projects.
 This training and hands-on experience gives volunteers of all ages and backgrounds the opportunity to learn about watershed management challenges and solutions.
 Equipped with this experience and knowledge, our volunteers are some of the strongest advocates for the Charles River.